Viraaj-A/ecthr_prediction/README.md

 ## Search
 Implements semantic search with FAISS to provide contextualised results based on the query from the Issue Identifior.

-We selected FAISS as it has outperformed ElasticSearch and other search tools, see the academic work provided below for the relevant benchmarks.
+We selected FAISS as it has outperformed ElasticSearch and other search tools, see the following for academic support to this finding: https://arxiv.org/pdf/2204.00820.pdf

 ## Planned Improvements
 The following improvements to the model are planned